Bharathh-Raj/bloc_ease/README.md

 ### Overriding the default state widgets for a certain page or widget tree
 If we wrap the same `BlocEaseStateWidgetsProvider` over some widget tree, all the default widgets gets overridden with this new implementation.
-So all the BlocEaseBuilders use this overridden widgets as default case.
+So all the BlocEaseBuilders comes under this widget use this overridden widgets as default case.
 ```dart
 class SomePage extends StatelessWidget {
   const SomePage({super.key});